 Open Discussion

 Legislative Committee Strategic Plan – Brock/Patrick/John staying on in current positions.
 Send Brock keywords we can search for in legislation.
 Will keep running list of bills that we are tracking.
-Looking at potential affiliate member from outside our organization (AGC, RIBEC, TRIBECK\, NC Chamber, HBA, etc).
+Looking at potential affiliate member from outside our organization (TCC, REBIC, TREBIC, NC Chamber, HBA, etc).
 Potential new subcommittees (Environmental, Business Practices, Land Development) to focus on legislation and to align with other ACEC committees.
 Creating subcommittee marketing pieces to help with recruiting/educating, etc. Looking to be more involved in national events.
 Trying to be more bipartisan and finding issues that legislators from both parties can assist us with.

 ACEC budgeted to revamp website this coming year.
 ACEC has communications group that works with NP Strategies to improve communications.
 Will see communication move from emails (open rate on emails dropped to 10%) to more texts, social media posts, podcasts, youtube channel, etc. More visual, targeted communications.